When dangerous goods are transported, special guidelines apply. When does a transport count as a dangerous goods transport?

 Costs for transport of dangerous goods

-The costs of transporting dangerous goods vary depending on the type of dangerous goods.
+The costs of transporting such goods vary depending on the type of dangerous goods.
 They are made up of various items that must be calculated individually by responsible logisticians.
 These include, among others, the costs for:

 - Dangerous goods safety advisor

-- Special means of transport and vehicles
+- Special means of shipping and vehicles

 - Protective containers, special load securing